Skip to main content

 What types of yachts does Viking build?

-Viking builds sportfishing yachts ranging from 38 to 90 feet.
-The range includes convertible models (enclosed flybridge), open-bridge models (open flybridge), and enclosed bridge motor yachts.
+Viking builds sportfishing yachts ranging from 46 to 90 feet across 28 current production models.
+The range includes convertible models (enclosed flybridge), open-bridge models, enclosed bridge motor yachts, sky bridge models, sport coupes, sport towers, and the billfish line.
 All Viking yachts are purpose-built for offshore sportfishing, with tournament-grade cockpits, fish boxes, and fishing systems.

 How does Viking compare to Bertram?